Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $6.99 per month / $34.99 per year

 Tandem is a lot like HelloTalk.
 The app links you with other language learners around the world.
 You teach them your language and they teach you theirs.
 This one also includes video, voice, and text chats along with audio and picture messages.
 It also supports over 150 languages as well as over 2,500 language combinations.
 We’re sure that whatever language you speak and Japanese are linked up.
-We recommend this one as a study aid much like we do with HelloTalk.
+We recommend this one as a study aid much as we do with HelloTalk.
 In fact, the two apps are basically interchangeable.
 It’s just a matter of finding the one you like better.
 Speaky is another app in this space that isn’t half bad.

-If we missed any great Japanese learning apps, tell us about them in the comments!
+If we missed any great Japanese learning apps, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists!